Little Box Sauna is rooted in the past, living in the future, so we receive a lot of questions! Here are some that come up often, with our answers:

 8. Q: Do you have to bring your own towel?

-A: Towels will be provided, but you are welcome to bring your own.
+A: Some towels will be available, but you are encouraged to bring your own.

 9. Q: How long will guests be allowed to stay in the sauna?